 What does a birth doula do?

-Your doula may provide some or all of the following services, dependent on her training and skills.
-Often doulas are also qualified in other therapies too, so it always helps to ask!
+Your birth doula may provide some or all of the following services, dependent on her training and skills.

 Birth education and preparation

-Birth planning (including helping you write a birth preferences document)
+Birth planning (and helping you write a birth plan)

 De-briefing previous births (if applicable)